genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 - a mono repo (the client and server must be in the same repository)

 **Local requirements**
-- a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running.
+- a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running

 :::tip
 You could use, for instance, [PostgreSQL](../../../database/database-technology/sql/#postgresql) running a local instance or a [Docker container](https://hub.docker.com/_/postgres).